jasonpa301/farms-backend/README.md

 #### Requirements

 - Docker
+- Docker-compose
+(This project was developed using docker desktop v4.3.1 on Windows 10)

 If you are running the project on __Windows__ then the project must be ran inside a WSL2 distro e.g Ubuntu.
 Detailed instructions for this can be found from the [official documentation](https://laravel.com/docs/8.x/installation#getting-started-on-windows).

 #### Set up

+Clone the repo.

 The .env file should be added to the root directory.
-For the purposes of this project you can just copy the contents of the .env.example file and save your own APP_KEY.
+I'll provide the .env file.

 Dependencies can be installed with docker using the following command:
 ```